mattermost/docs/source/about/frequently-asked-questions.rst

 In contrast, an open source, self-hosted collaboration solution remains within the layers of physical security and network security enterprises use to protect their most valuable assets, with full access to logging and system histories to know when, where and how an attack might have occurred.

-Moreover, as a single-tenant solution, the strength of cyber attacks is typically limited to the breach value of just your confidential data, and not the aggregate breach value of all customer data held by an MMTA.
+Moreover, as a single-tenant solution, the strength of cyberattacks is typically limited to the breach value of just your confidential data and not the aggregate breach value of all customer data held by an MMTA.
 Plus, the sum of security investments your company makes to protect systems in its private networks accrues to your collaboration system - and for banks, this could be hundreds of millions of dollars a year.

 4) MMTA systems risk cross-bleeding your data